demandchain/developer.offerengine.com/content/v1/purchases.md

 <%= headers 200 %>
 <%= json(:status => "success", :purchase => OfferEngine.purchase) %>

-## Make a purchase
+## Create a purchase

     POST /purchases

 ### Parameters
 deal_id
-: _String_  Id of the deal you are reserving inventory for
+: _String_  Id of the deal you are purchasing inventory for

 quantity
-: _Integer_ The number of deals you are reserving for this purchase
+: _Integer_ The number of deals you are purchasing for this purchase

 user_id
-: _String_  Id of the deal you are reserving inventory for
+: _String_  Id of the deal you are purchasing inventory for

 credit_card_id
-: _String_  Id of the creadit card you are reserving inventory for
+: _String_  Id of the credit card you are purchasing inventory for

 expected_price_per_unit
 : _Integer_ The expected price

 sesison_id (optional)
-: _String_ The seesion id that is asscoated to an affiliate
+: _String_ The session id that is associated to an affiliate

 ### Response
 <%= headers 200 %>